sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/DebugEnhancements.md

         if (C)
         {
             // LastError not set, check SystemState
-            State.CanContinue(); // C if all good, NC if error or exit }
+            States.CanContinue(); // C if all good, NC if error or exit }
         PLA
     }